-The following procedure describes the verification of the single reference voltage that ensures conformance to the product specification.
-Adjustment of the internal reference, if necessary, is performed with an internal trimpot that is accessible from the front of the board, as shown in Figure 2.5-1.
-Two right-angle 0.024-inch pins provide side-access to the VTEST and VTEST RTN test points.
+This procedure describes the verification and adjustment of the reference voltage and current source that ensure conformance to the product specification.
+Adjustment of the voltage reference or current source, if necessary, is performed with an internal trimmer that is accessible as shown in Figure 2.5-1.
+A right-angle 0.024-inch pin header provides side-access to the necessary test points.